gouliming4437/ZhihuBlocklistHelper/README.md

 ### Sync shows L error
 - Check your internet connection
 - The Zhihu API may be temporarily unavailable
-- Click the gear icon and try "= Sync" again
+- Click the gear icon and try to Sync again

 ### Blocked content still appears
 - Click the gear icon to open settings
 - Enable "Hide items completely"
 - Click "Save"
-- Alternatively, click "= Sync" to refresh your blocklist
+- Alternatively, click "Sync" to refresh your blocklist

 ## Privacy & Security